5 Membership entitlements not transferable

 23 Annual general meetings—holding of

 (1) The association must hold its first annual general meeting within 18 months after its registration under the Act.
 (2) The association must hold its annual general meetings:

 (a) within 6 months after the close of the association’s financial year, or

-(b) within such later time as may be allowed by the Director-General or prescribed by the Regulation.
+(b) within any later time that may be allowed or prescribed under section 37 (2) (b) of the Act.

 24 Annual general meetings—calling of and business at